StackVista/stackstate-docs/setup/cli/cli-sts.md

 ### Authentication

-By default the CLI will use the API token you provided when you saved the configuration.
+By default, the CLI will authenticate using the API token that you provided when you saved the configuration.
 You can also use the CLI to create one (more more) Service Token(s) to authenticate with the StackState API.
 The ServiceTokens can be used in for instance Continuous Integration scenarios where there is no real user doing the operations on the StackState instance.

 To create a Service Token, run the command below: